 - Be part of a social group of which many people become successful later

 - Become the protégé of a successful artist, or someone rich that plays a role in the art world (investor, collector, gallery owner)

 - Create a lot of work and show it to a lot of different people

 - A tormented youth can help but isn’t mandatory

 - Don’t hold back <- depending on how you turned out several mechanisms may put the brakes on that have to be crushed

 Bill Brandt had a somewhat tormented youth during WW I, having a German mother and English father.
 Later he got sick and was sent to Davos to recover (wish I were sent to Switzerland when I were sick).
-He subsequently had his burn-out a young age, beating all the current burnt out millenials by almost 100 years.
-Afterwards well known socialite Eugenie Schwarzwald took him under his wing.
+He subsequently had his burn-out at a young age, beating all the current burnt out millenials by almost 100 years.
+Afterwards well known socialite Eugenie Schwarzwald took him under her wing.
 I realise this was then probably in no way as simple as I describe it here.
 But since it is in the past, it actually really is that simple.
+If it were not the case, nobody would have heard of Bill Brandt.
 In 1928 while in Paris (or some say it was still in Vienna) he took a photograph of Ezra Pound who introduced him to Man Ray as a thank you.
 Well, there you have it, an artist is born.

 Bill Brandt landscape photographs